Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/display.md

 ## Display in print

 Change the `display` value of elements when printing with our print display utility classes.
-Includes support for the same `display` values as our responsive `.d-*` utilities.
+Includes support for the same `display` values as our <!--responsive -->`.d-*` utilities.

 - `.d-print-none`
 - `.d-print-inline`